 La Guitarra Resource Database is in MS-Access format and is located in the First Majestic Vancouver office.
 La Guitarra Resource Database contains drilling data from the 2008, 2011 and 2012 drilling campaigns from the Coloso area with the database closure dated as October 31, 2012 from last laboratory certificate.
 Core logging data was initially recorded in hard copy and was, then transferred into electronic format spread-sheets.
 The core logs are described in intervals for main lithology, veins, structures, minerals and alteration.
-RQD and core recovery data from the 2011 and 2012 drill-holes were recorded in paper format and then transferred into electronic format spread-sheets are filed at La Guitarra Silver Mine offices.
+RQD and core recovery data from the 2011 and 2012 drill-holes were recorded in paper format and then transferred into electronic format spread-sheets.
+Only core recovery was captured in the 2008 drill-holes.
+Paper copies of core logs, driller's reports, sample tags and assay certificates are filed at La Guitarra Silver Mine offices.